gjf2a/musicserver1/README.md

 This program is very much a work in progress.
 Contributions are welcome - see the [Issues page](https://github.com/gjf2a/musicserver1/issues) for ideas.

+At some point, I plan to change the name - this originated as a [TCP server](https://github.com/gjf2a/musicserver1/blob/master/src/bin/musicserver1.rs) for use with Sonic Pi, until I decided
+I preferred a standalone program.

 ## License

 Licensed under either of